michaelrsweet/moauth/DOCUMENTATION.md

 The `-v` option increases the verbosity of the logging, with multiple v's making the logging progressively more verbose.
-(Currently there are three levels of verbosity, so anything past `-vv` is silently ignored...)
+(Currently there are three levels of verbosity, so anything past `-vvv` is silently ignored...)

 The `-c` option specifies a plain text configuration file that consists of blank, comment, or "directive" lines, for example: